Tubular cluster algebras I: categorification: Coherent sheaves over weighted projective lines

 \subsection{Ext-orthogonality in the tubular case}

 Let $\XX$ be a tubular weighted projective line and $E$, $F$ be two indecomposable rigid sheaves.
 We call $E$ and $F$ \emph{Ext-orthogonal} or \emph{compatible} if $E\oplus F$ is rigid.
 We denote by $\be=[E]$ and $\bff=[F]$ their classes in the Grothendieck group.
-We will show that the condition for $E$ and $F$ to be Ext-orthogonal can be checked using only $\be$ and $\bff$ with simple arguments and the homological form.
+We will show that the condition for $E$ and $F$ to be Ext-orthogonal can be expressed only in terms of $\be$ and $\bff$ and the homological form.

 First of all, $\slope(\be)$ and $\slope(\bff)$ are calculated using the homological form.
 If $\slope(\be)<\slope(\bff)$ then $E\oplus F$ is rigid if and only if $\euler{\bff,\be}=0$.
 It remains to consider the case where $q:=\slope(\be)=\slope(\bff)$.
 Since the indecomposable sheaves with slope $q$ form a family of pairwise orthogonal tubes $E\oplus F$ is rigid whenever $E$ and $F$ belong to different tubes.
 The latter happens if and only if $\euler{\be,\tau^{i}\bff}=0$ for all $i=0,\ldots,r-1$ where $r=\abs{\tau^\ZZ\bff}$.